911 (group): 1996–2000: Success

 In April 1996, they released their debut single, a cover of Shalamar's "Night to Remember", which entered the UK Singles Chart at number 38 in May.
 In July, their second single "Love Sensation" was released; it charted at number 21 in August, and was later featured in the 1997 live-action film Casper: A Spirited Beginning.
 The success of these two independently released singles created a major record label bidding war and in September 1996, 911 were signed up by Richard Branson's Virgin Records on a £3.5 million, four-album deal.
 911 won GMTV's 'Search for the Next Big Thing' and were voted the 'Second Best Newcomer' after the Spice Girls in Smash Hits.

 911 had their first top 10 hit in November 1996 with "Don't Make Me Wait", which reached number 10.
 Nine more successive UK top 10 hits followed, including "Bodyshakin'" (which became their signature song), "Private Number" and the UK chart-topper "A Little Bit More".
 During this time, 911 released three studio albums, The Journey (1997), Moving On (1998) and There It Is (1999), all of which hit the top 20 on the UK Albums Chart.

 At the end of 1999, 911 released a greatest hits album entitled The Greatest Hits and a Little Bit More, which included (at the time) their final single "Wonderland", before Brennan and Dawbarn decided to split the group up.
 On The Big Reunion, Dawbarn said: "We knew we'd reached our peak and we were kind of that little decline and we thought, 'It's best getting out at the top.'"
 Constable was also told by the other two that he would be the one to break the news of their break-up live on Chris Moyles' Radio 1 show on 26 February 2000.
 Constable said in 2005: "I didn't have any time to get my head around it.
 I had a lump in my throat saying it, then we came out of Radio 1 and the other two guys went to the pub.
 I got in my car and took off and I never saw them for two years."

-2008: First reunion
+2005: First reunion

-In 2008, 911 reformed for a nightclub tour of the UK and Republic of Ireland, performing their most popular hits, and have also performed at a number of nightclub and university events, and they entertained the crowd prior to the Bradford Bulls clash with Leeds Rhinos on 23 May 2008.
+In 2005, 911 reunited performed "Bodyshakin'" and covered S Club's chart-topping track "Don't Stop Movin'" on the ITV reality music show Hit Me, Baby, One More Time.
+In 2008, they reformed for a nightclub tour of the UK and Republic of Ireland, performing their most popular hits, and have also performed at a number of nightclub and university events, and they entertained the crowd prior to the Bradford Bulls clash with Leeds Rhinos on 23 May 2008.
 They took part in Living's Pop Goes the Band; where they came together to get back to their boy band ways, resulting in a live performance of "Bodyshakin'".